|

 Research

-in particular in studies on the information processes that underlie
+studies on the information processes that underlie goal-directed arm, hand and

-goal-directed arm, hand and finger movements.
-Following an investigation of
+finger movements.
+Following an investigation of handwriting acquisition, I

-handwriting acquisition, I studied the biomechanical and cognitive determinants
+studied the biomechanical and cognitive determinants of sequencing in drawing.

-of sequencing in drawing.
-In the 1990s my research turned to joint coordination
+In the 1990s my research turned to joint coordination in reaching and grasping.

-action, in particular how in shared task performance such as in sports, people
+extended to motor control and joint action, in particular how in shared task

-learn to take into account the intentions and movements of their partners.
+performance such as in sports, people learn to take into account the intentions

-Applied contexts in which the latter processes have been studied are equestrian
+and movements of their partners.
+Applied contexts in which the latter processes

-flexibility are currently also extended to lower limb movements and Repetitive
+of movement stability and flexibility to lower limb movements in sports and

-Strain Injury (RSI) in sports and performing arts, i.e. dance (duets).
+performing arts, i.e. dance (duets).

 Projects